I’m currently on the run from the Amazon Empire. The Empire recently used it’s planet sized money to

 Howl’s Moving Castle starts with an introduction to the main character: Sophie.
 Sophie is so convinced that she will never amount to anything (being the eldest of three sisters) that nothing can change her mind.
 This idea of worthlessness was so strong that Sophie could not see her own abilities and strengths.
 While the reader is easily able to see how great Sophie is, Sophie doesn’t realize her worth til the end of the book.
 I feel that Sophie is a great character!
 So many people – old and young alike – believe that they are less than just like Sophie, making her a very easy character to relate to.
 I loved being in Sophie’s head.

 Howl’s Moving Castle is also about judgement and first impressions: Sophie judges herself as less than her siblings; she judges Howl based on rumors and she even judges her stepmother with very little reason.
 In each of these situations (and many others) Sophie is wrong because she based her impressions on snap judgements and rumors.
-Sophie underestimated…everyone (
+Sophie underestimated…everyone (including especially herself).

 Read the rest here.

 *Note - I have begun to truncate my posted Booklikes reviews due to Booklikes re-posting reviews on Facebook.